-Teacher at Sea Alumni Association Professional Development

-Introduction to Sensors with Micro:bits (online course)
+Teacher at Sea Alumni Association Professional Development Introduction to Sensors with Micro:bits (online course)

 The Introduction to Sensors with Micro:bits teaches the basics of using sensors to collect data.
-This introductory course is geared towards teachers in any subject area who want to learn how to use sensors with their students to collect and enjoy or coding experience is required.
-This course will take approximately 15 hours to complete (3 hours of required).
+This introductory course is geared towards teachers in any subject area who want to learn how to use sensors with their students to collect and analyze data.

-analyze data.
 No electronics or coding experience is required.
 This course will take approximately 15 hours to complete (3 hours of required online meetings plus approximately 12 hours of asynchronous learning) and will be conducted through an online learning management system and will feature both synchronous and asynchronous activities.